-You begin clinical experiences in your very first year as a pharmacy student and continue in each semester after that.
-These real-life experiences culminate in nine five-week rotations during your fourth year.
-We believe effective pharmacist education is one in which students learn in the classroom and then immediately apply that knowledge in an experiential setting.
-Instruction complements the practice experience.
+You begin clinical experiences in your very first year as a pharmacy student and continue in each year after that.
+These real-life experiences culminate in 10 calendar month rotations during your fourth year.
+We believe effective pharmacist education is one in which students learn in the classroom and then apply that knowledge in an experiential setting.
+Instruction and the pharmacy skills lab sequence complement the practice experience.
 The practice experience complements classroom instruction.

 You get your initial exposure to pharmacotherapy in your first semester in Professional Orientation II: Top 200 Drugs.
 You build on this pharmacotherapy foundation in Problem Based Learning (PBL) courses.
 During this course, you solve problems as you, five classmates and the professor discuss a variety of cases.
 You practice this problem-based learning approach in many courses so it becomes second nature to you as a pharmacist.

 We expect professionalism to become second nature to you as a pharmacist as well.
 Such courses as Current issues in Healthcare and Biomedical and Business Ethics focus heavily on professionalization so that you:

 - Learn how to manage ethical dilemmas.